 That is why it does not understand the rational decision maker (to visualize the big picture of the future, to make long-term plans) and prefers more leisurely activities, bringing more fun and present rewards.
 In procrastinators, the instant gratification monkey is more powerful and takes control than in people who are more patient and wise.

 When you have doubts about your abilities, you seek comfort in doing tasks that you know you are capable of, are more accessible, and are short-term, and leave aside the much more important ones that could create difficulty for you.

 FEAR OF FAILURE & FEAR OF SUCCESS

 The lack of Self-Confidence will always lead to fear of failure.
-Sometimes, the fear of failure and fear of success go hand in hand placing you at the opposite pols: if you can have the fear that you are not good enough to do an important task, as well you can have the fear of doing things too well and being swamped with requests of doing more tasks.
+Sometimes, the fear of failure and fear of success go hand in hand, placing you at the opposite pols: if you can have the fear that you are not good enough to do an important task, you can have the fear of doing things too well and being swamped with requests of doing more tasks.

 LACK OF MOTIVATION

 Everybody loves rewards.
 But when you deal with an unpleasant, tedious, or meaningless task that does not offer you an immediate reward, you lose all the motivation to do that task, and your work will not be done quickly or efficiently.